buhrmi/buhrmi/README.md

   A project to bring Drum and Bass to the streets of Da Nang

 - **[Shitcoin Swap](https://github.com/shitcoinswap)**<br>
-  Shitcoin Swap is an open-source brokerage platform, capable of natively interacting with blockchains and traditional finance APIs.
+  An open-source brokerage platform, capable of natively interacting with blockchains and traditional finance APIs.

 ### Open Source tools